Catching my interest from the get go.

 Despite the poor reputation of Free to Play games, Path of Exile is immensely enjoyable.
 The Diablo formula of the isometric dark adventure definitely influenced the game, but it takes it's own spin just enough to make it fresh.
 I daresay they improved on the formula, much in the opposite direction that Diablo III seemed to take.

-Each new area looks amazing, interesting,
+Each new area looks amazing, interesting, and different than other areas. |

 Path of Exile is designed to the smallest detail to generate a constant interest in consistent play, and keeping the player in their seat for as long as possible.
 There are regenerating flasks that keep your character steam rolling through enemies, and nearly no preparation before a large battle keeps down time to a minimum.
 This lack of preparation time isn't a bad thing either.
 It keeps you playing and exploring, enjoying each new turn or mob of enemies until you check the clock and you've suddenly lost hours of your life.